agc93/beatvortex/docs/content/en/docs/usage/configuration.md

 If you want to take your game back to a default, unmodded state, you can use Vortex's *Purge* feature.
 Click the Purge Mods button from the Mods list and Vortex will undeploy all your enabled mods, leaving your game directory essentially unmodded.

 > You should be prompted to revert BSIPA patching when you purge, and prompted to rerun patching when you next deploy mods.

+### Handling your Mods list

+Since everything gets installed as a mod when you're using BeatVortex, your Mods list can get quite lengthy quite fast!
+Here's a few tips for keeping your mods list more manageable:

+- One of the best options is to group your mods list by source.
+This will let you look at your BeatMods mods, BeatSaver maps, ModelSaber models, and BeastSaber playlists as convenient groups.
+Click the small list icon beside the Source column to enable grouping.
+- Remember you can easily add or remove columns from the mod list using the small cog in the top right.
+You can remove builtin columns (like endorsement) and even add in Beat Saber-specific columns (like artist name or map difficulties).
+- Double clicking any mod will bring up the details pane for that mod.
+You can use this to edit any missing information, or just to add your own notes about a particular mod or map.